ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 >> An Action takes a set of Parameters; an Event contains a set of Parameters.

-Actions associated with no object are Actions on the abstract interface itself; they are equivalent to actions on a per-application global context.
+Actions associated with no Object are Actions on the abstract interface itself; they are equivalent to Actions on a per-application global context.

 How these abstract concepts map into concrete implementations of this API in a given language on a given platform is largely dependent on the features of the